Kirkham, Lancashire: Governance

-The town council for Kirkham is elected as a parish council, which has six elected councillors and operates under the name "Kirkham Town Council".
-The council manages local services such as waste management, community spaces, planning permission and council tax among others.
+The town council for Kirkham is elected as a parish council, which has ten elected councillors and operates under the name "Kirkham Town Council".
+The mayor for 2025/2026 is Councillor Stewart Jones.
+The council also has a Town Clerk and Facilities Administrator.

-The Lancashire County Council councillor is Stewart Jones.
-In the 2023 local elections the three Fylde Council seats were won by Edward Collins, Damian Buckley and Paul Hodgson (all Independent).
+Kirkham ward elects three councillors for the Borough of Fylde, which manages local services such as waste management, planning permission, community spaces and Council Tax.
+In the 2023 local elections the three seats were won by Edward Collins, Damian Buckley and Paul Hodgson (all Independent).
+In the 2026 local by-election, Adam Brierley (Conservative) was elected to replace Damian Buckley.

+The Lancashire County Council councillor for the Fylde East division is Joshua Roberts (Reform UK).

 Regeneration

-In 2022 Fylde Borough Council purchased Grade II listed "Hillside" on Preston Street and the former Lloyds Bank on Poulton Street, as part of the town's £10m regeneration plan, Kirkham Futures.
-"Hillside" was a former restaurant and popular wedding venue, but both buildings had been empty for some years.
-The former bank, which was originally a Charity Girls School dating back to 1860, was hoped to be converted into a community cinema, but it was later decided to convert it to a hospitality venue.
+Kirkham Futures was a four-year, £10m regeneration plan, led by Fylde Council's, in partnership with Lancashire County Council and Kirkham Town Council, which used a £6.3m grant from the Government's Future High Streets Fund (FHSF).
+In 2022 Fylde Borough Council purchased Grade II listed "Hillside" on Preston Street and the former Lloyds Bank on Poulton Street, as part of the plan.
+"Hillside" was a former restaurant and popular wedding venue and the former bank was originally a Charity Girls School dating back to 1860, but both buildings had been empty for some years.
+It was hoped the former bank could become a community cinema, but it is now a hospitality venue.

-Kirkham Futures is a four-year plan, led by Fylde Council's regeneration team, in partnership with Lancashire County Council and Kirkham Town Council, which will use a £6.3m grant from the Government's Future High Streets Fund (FHSF).

-In January 2023, the town's Market Square closed for town centre improvements to be carried out.
-The Phase 1 Public Realm works replaced existing public realm and infrastructure, such as street furniture, in the area of Market Square and Poulton Street.
+In January 2023, the town's Market Square closed for town centre improvements to be carried out, with a contract awarded to Eric Wright Civil Engineering Ltd. The Phase 1 Public Realm works replaced existing public realm and infrastructure, such as street furniture, in the area of Market Square and Poulton Street.
 Included in the contract is a five-year maintenance and repair commitment by the contractor, after which such upkeep would be included in existing revenue budgets.
 A lighting scheme was implemented in the square and will be maintained and repaired within the existing revenue budget provision.
-The contract was awarded to Eric Wright Civil Engineering Ltd, following a successful procurement exercise.

-In 2023 and 2024 a cooperative partnership funded a programme of events inspired by the former Roman presence in Kirkham and Wesham, allowing the community to participate in art and archaeology projects.
+In 2023-2024 a cooperative partnership funded a programme of events inspired by the former Roman presence in the area, allowing the community to participate in art and archaeology projects.
 Activities included a community archaeology project, a high street mural and a heritage-inspired art and lantern festival.

-The improvement of the Market Square, following the £9.5M town centre regeneration plan, was completed in August 2024 and a ban on parking was introduced by Lancashire County Council.
-All on-street and off-street parking in the town is free and the council noted there were "ample" alternatives to the square, including the car parks at Eagles Court and Mill Street.
-The ban excluded vehicles needing access for the market and events.
+The improvement of the Market Square, following the £9.5M town centre regeneration plan, was completed in August 2024, with a parking ban introduced by Lancashire County Council.
+On 1 August 2026 Kirkham Pride was held at Market Square and later in the month a "Soul on the Square" event was held, featuring Motown and Northern Soul music.